-Citycon has three investment grade credit ratings.
+Citycon has two investment grade credit ratings.

 |Rating agency||Long-term corporate credit rating